-In this post you will learn about a simple technique namely feature scaling with Python code examples using which you could improve machine learning models.
-The models will be trained using Perceptron (single-layer neural network) classifier.
+While training machine learning models, we come across the need for scaling features in order to have different features contribute to the predictions in an appropriate manner.
+Without scaling, features with larger numerical ranges can dominate those with smaller ranges, leading to biased or inefficient learning.
+In this post you will learn about this feature engineering technique namely feature scaling with Python code examples using which you could significantly improve performance of machine learning models.
+To demonstrate the technique, the models will be trained using Perceptron (single-layer neural network) classifier.

-Consider a dataset with two features, age and salary.
+To understand the feature scaling concept with an example, consider a dataset with two features, age and salary.
 Age is usually distributed between 0 and 80 years, while salary is usually distributed between 0 and 1 million dollars.
-If we apply a machine learning algorithm to this dataset without feature scaling, the algorithm will give more weight to the salary feature since it has a much larger range.
+If we apply linear regression algorithm to this dataset without feature scaling, the algorithm will give more weight to the salary feature since it has a much larger range.
 However, by rescaling both features to the range [-1, 1], we can give both features equal weight and improve the performance of our machine learning algorithm.

 Optimization algorithms such as Gradient descent require more steps to converge with larger magnitudes as the curvature of the loss function increases.
 The reason is that the derivatives of features with larger relative magnitudes will tend to be larger as well, and this will result in abnormal and undesirable weight updates.
 For larger weight updates, it will require more steps to converge and thereby increase the computation load.